abdulbadii/Google-Translate-on-terminal/README.md

 gxl.js
 1: En regardant la terre sculptée sur le continent asiatique et la région asiatique européenne

+* In English:      (French - Detected - source)
 looking at the earth carved on the Asian continent and the European Asian region
-* In English:      (French - Detected - source)

 ```

 Append it with `=fr,de,es` in order to translate to French, Germany and Spanish, then the Default target language become Spanish, the last code specified
-If append it with `=fr,de,es,` instead, it will translate to French, Germany, Spanish and English (the current target language)
+If append it further with `,` a comma to become `=fr,de,es,` instead, it will translate to French, Germany, Spanish and English (the current target language)
-and the Default target language will not change
+and the Default target language will not change, keep being English

-TO
+TODO: TOO MANY
+at least:
+- Find which input (prompt) method is better which can do like Bash or most shell prompt/readline can
+- Find why it's significantly slower than real browser
+- TTS (Text To Speech)